Associate Director for the Digital Library

 Position Number: 00005089

-Minimum Education/Experience: ALA-accredited MLS or equivalent advanced degree.
+Minimum Education/Experience: ALA-accredited MLS, MIS, or equivalent advanced degree

-Department Required Skills : *ALA-accredited MLS or equivalent advanced degree in a relevant field. *At least 7 years progressively responsible, relevant professional experience *Significant, successful management and leadership experience, including budget management *A thorough understanding of technology in higher education and the library's role at a forward-looking research university *Skill in advancing digital initiatives and information technology services *Excellent interpersonal skills; ability to communicate clearly, knowledgeably, and personably, orally and in writing *Demonstrated ability to work collaboratively and effectively with others in a fast-paced environment *Strong analytical skills; ability to set priorities effectively and resolve competing demands *Demonstrated record of ongoing professional development
+Department Required Skills: - Significant and progressively responsible, relevant professional experience - Significant, successful management and leadership experience, including budget and personnel management - A thorough understanding of technology in higher education and the library's role at a forward-looking research university - Skill in advancing digital initiatives and information technology services - Excellent interpersonal skills; ability to communicate clearly, knowledgeably, and personably, orally and in writing - Demonstrated ability to work collaboratively and effectively with others in a fast-paced environment - Strong analytical skills; ability to set priorities effectively and resolve competing demands - Demonstrated record of ongoing professional development

 Necessary Licenses and Certifications: N/A